- Are you proficient in English?

 The MA final project/thesis is an individual research project.
 Students work on the project independently under the guidance of a project supervisor/supervisors chosen from among the academic staff at the School of Education.
 Students should consult the chair of their department on the choice of a project supervisor.

-The choice of topic is primarily the responsbility of the student in collaboration with his or her project supervisor.
+The choice of topic is primarily the responsibility of the student in collaboration with his or her project supervisor.
 The topic of the project should fall within the student's area of study, i.e. course of study and chosen specialisation.

 In most cases, preparation for and work on the project takes at least two semesters.
-Students should follow the more detailed instructions and rules for the MA projects which are published on the Ugla (Owl) intranet: Schools >> School of Education >> Master's Thesis.
+Students should follow the more detailed instructions and rules for the MA projects, which are published on the Ugla (Owl) intranet: Schools >> School of Education >> Master's Thesis.

 Final project (INT441L)